Gina Raimondo: Fast facts

-This week, the guest curator for "The Big Idea" is Gina Raimondo.
+This week, the guest curator for "The Big Idea" on the CNN MoneyStream app is Gina Raimondo.

 Occupation: Governor of Rhode Island